MaxChen/awesome-swift-and-tutorial-resources/README.md

 * [Using Swift with Cocoa and Objective-C](https://itunes.apple.com/us/book/using-swift-cocoa-objective/id888894773?mt=11)
 * [Swift Standard Library Reference](https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/SwiftStandardLibraryReference/)
 * [Functional Programming in Swift ($39)](http://www.objc.io/books/)
+* [Pro Design Patterns in Swift](http://www.apress.com/9781484203958?gtmf=f) - Learn how to apply classic design patterns to iOS app development using Swift.
+* [iOS 8 Swift Programming Cookbook](http://shop.oreilly.com/product/0636920034254.do) - Entirely rewritten for Apple’s Swift programming language, this updated cookbook helps you overcome the vexing issues you’re likely to face when creating apps for iOS devices.
+* [iOS 8 Programming Fundamentals with Swift](http://shop.oreilly.com/product/0636920034278.do) - Move into iOS development by getting a firm grasp of its fundamentals, including the Xcode IDE, the Cocoa Touch framework, and Swift—Apple’s new programming language.

 ## Swift Videos